dmuth/cheetah-bot/README.md

 - `REPLY_EVERY_N_MESSAGES` - Replies to every Nth message in the group.
 100 is usually a good number.
    - Set to -1 to disable.
 - `QUOTES_FILE` - File containing quotes.
 Defaults to `./quotes.txt`
-- `URLS_FILE` - CSV File containing image URLs and comments.
+- `IMAGES_FILE` - CSV File containing image images and comments.
 Defaults to `./urls.txt`.
    - Default images can be found Imgur: https://imgur.com/gallery/iisbC6p